June 3rd, 2020 | Posted in Air Cleaners

 Dr. Oas collaborated with his wife, Heidi Oas, then president and current CEO of AQE, to develop an air handling unit that easily and efficiently creates negative pressure for TB isolation rooms: the XJ-2.
 Hospitals around the nation turned to AQE at the time for this versatile, highly effective, HEPA-filtered air purification system.

 In the ensuing years, the need for such equipment decreased significantly, leading nearly all original manufacturers to drop them from production.
-However, we kept the XJ-2 in our system for applications such as medical facilities, extended and senior care facilities, and institutional use, as well as preparation for another public health concern like the emergence of MDR-TB.
+However, we kept the XJ-2 hospital grade unit in our system for applications such as medical facilities, extended and senior care facilities, and institutional use, as well as preparation for another public health concern like the emergence of MDR-TB.

 Today, as we face the COVID-19 pandemic and the concern for overwhelmed hospital resources, that decision has proven to be a fortunate one.
 The XJ-2 quickly and easily converts ordinary patient care rooms into AIIRs and complies with the “Interim Infection Prevention and Control Recommendations for Patients with Suspected or Confirmed Coronavirus Disease 2019 (COVID-19) in Healthcare Settings” published by the Centers for Disease Control and Prevention (CDC).